jjwillsc/DD2360HT22-FDD3360/GPU_Project-Final-Work/README.md

 ## Compiling and Building

-All source code can complied and builded using a makefile updated from the Rodinia Benchmark Suite 3.1 designed for the LavaMD2 implementations.
+All source code can be complied and builded using the provided makefile updated from the Rodinia Benchmark Suite 3.1 designed for the LavaMD2 implementations.

 Usage: